 UK Visa and Citizenship Application Service

-All immigration applications made from inside the UK are now handled through the UK Visa Citizenship Application Service (UKVCAS).
-This process was launched in November 2018 by UK Visas and Immigration (UKVI), with the intent to replace the old system with a unified, streamlined and modernised service.
-It was launched and is overseen with the assistance of private company Sopra Steria.
+All immigration applications made from inside the UK are handled through the UK Visa Citizenship Application Service (UKVCAS).
+UK Visas and Immigration (UKVI) has authorised a private company called Sopra Steria to run this.

 UKVCAS includes all extension applications, and any switching between visas and applications for both Settlement and Citizenship.
-However, it does not include services for EEA nationals.
+Applications from outside the UK are made via the Entry Clearance process.

 How does UKVCAS work in practice?